NREL/floris/README.md

     pip install -e floris
 ```

-Upon success, the installation can be verified by opening a Python interpreter
+With both methods, the installation can be verified by opening a Python interpreter
 and importing FLORIS:

 ```python